jhanvikamani/Python-Project-for-Cancer-Detection/README.md

 # CANCER DETECTION

-I have used various machine learning algorithm to predict the type of cancer(Malignant and Benign) in Patients to identify the accurate result for prediction as Mr. John Hughes suggested that a neural network is the best choice to detect the cancer.
+I have used various machine learning algorithm to predict the type of cancer(Malignant and Benign) in Patients.
 I have compared the results of neural network and Decision tree algorithm with the logistic regression algorithm.

+Here, Mr. John Hughes suggested that a neural network is the best choice to detect the cancer.

 ### SUMMARY OF KEY FINDINGS